BlueX5007/Electo-Public-Bot/README.md

 ***Info***

-Made using Py-Cord Alpha
+Made using Py-Cord
-May cause **Unknown Interaction 404** on buttons or slash commands, but that's discord's issues, and will be fixed by discord.
+May cause **Unknown Interaction 404** on buttons or slash commands, in that case, it means that your bot had extremely bad ping.

 ***Requirements***